MrBadinger/Top_Cities_To_Own_Electric_Car/README.md

 10. Prints a log of what was loaded and what was not loaded to the screen.
 11. Creates a df called final_city_df which holds columns for City_State, Clean_City, Population, Lat, and Lng.
 12. Generates a csv file of the final_city_df to the Resources folder.
+13. Generates a bar chart of the top 10 cities by largest population
-13. Creates a heat map of the cities weighted by population.
+14. Creates a heat map of the cities weighted by population.
+15. Generates a boc=xplot of population.

 ## Weather